Skip to content

 init [repo]

 Setup the source directory, generate the config file, and optionally update the destination directory to match the target state.
+This is done in the following order:

 By default, if repo is given, chezmoi will guess the full git repo URL, using HTTPS by default, or SSH if the --ssh option is specified, according to the following patterns: